jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Thinking about skillsets reveals another problem of paper-based exams.
 As many have stated, exams often fail to depict real life problems <cite>.

 In contrast to exams, real life almost never asks soley for facts, it asks for a brought application of knowledge.
 It asks for problem solutions, no matter the resource .
 There is a case to be made to test for fragestellungen <cite>, that come up in real life in order to fairly get a students skill level.
-When trying to achive this, open book exams may come closest to depicting a real life problem situation <cite>.
+When trying to achive this, open-book exams may come closest to depicting a real life problem situation <cite>.
 On the other hand some fact knowledge is of utmost importance <cite>.

 [!E-exams on the other hand can provide a mixture of both <cite>.
 Consider an exam where in principle every resource could be used.
-In such an open book exam especially transfer knowledge can easily be tested.
+In such an open-book exam especially transfer knowledge can easily be tested.
 As we discussed fact knowledge is also essential part of the examination process.
 As this fact knowledge, in a real world application must be available in seconds it is only a reasonable thing to just enforce a time restriction to any fact questions.

 In this way e-exams can achive a hybrid testing form.
 It allowes examiners to more reallistically assess a students real capabilities.
 Moving educational assessments  closer to real world requirements.
 This also helps to steuer against the trend of Bullemie lernen <cite>.
 As studendts find themselves forced to wiedergeben sometimes hundereds of pages of scripts, this short term memory is reinforced.

-> > E-exams must allow for partial open book exams.
+> > E-exams must allow for partial open-book exams.

 - [ ] Question types!
  -->